Ampleness of Schur powers of cotangent bundles and k-hyperbolicity: Introduction

 Exterior powers are examples of \textsl{Schur powers}.
-These are obtained by applying to vector bundles certain \textsl{Schur functors} associated to partitions $\lambda=(\lambda_{1} \geq \dotsb \geq \lambda_{k} > 0)$ (see Sect.~\ref{se:definition} for more details).
-We can actually prove the following ampleness result for such general Schur powers. \begin{mainthm} Let $M$ be a projective variety of dimension $N$ over an algebraically closed field $\bold{k}$ of characteristic zero, equipped with a fixed very ample line bundle $\O_{M}(1)\to M$.
-Let $c \leq N$ be a positive integer.
+These are obtained by applying to vector bundles certain \textsl{Schur functors} associated to partitions

+(see Sect.~\ref{se:definition} for more details).
+In this work, we extend and we generalize the results of~\cite{BD2018} to such general Schur powers.
+Namely, we establish the following ampleness result. \begin{mainthm} Let \(M\) be a projective variety of dimension \(N\) over an algebraically closed field \(\kk\) of characteristic zero, equipped with a fixed very ample line bundle \(\O_{M}(1)\).
+Let \(c \leq N\) be a positive integer.